ITensor/website/docs/cppv3/classes/lattice_functions.md

 objects for conveniently working with various lattices such as the square lattice or triangular lattice.

+The source code for these functions can be found in the folder `itensor/mps/lattice` and are meant to be written in a straightforward style that can be used to develop similar functions for other lattices.
+If you would like to contribute a lattice function (such as kagome, or next-neighbor triangular) which is currently missing, we would be happy to receive a pull request from you.

 ## Synopsis

     int Nx = 10;